Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems: Toy model

 whose action is to scramble the phase of any superpositions between $\ket{K}$ and the other configurations.
-A schematic of the toy model illustrating all the coherent and incoherent contributions is shown in \fir{fig4}(a).
+A schematic of the toy model illustrating all the coherent and incoherent contributions is shown in \fir{fig7}.

+Since it is inspired in the $|\Delta|\gg1$ regime, the toy model does not embody the entire physics of the full system.
+Nevertheless it does capture the essential features of NDC and dephasing enhancement when $|\Delta|\gg1$.
+Fundamentally, the same mechanisms observed in such a limit apply to the more complex full system when considering its entire eigen-spectrum, even when $|\Delta|\rightarrow1$.

-The current $\av{J} = \textrm{tr}(J\rho)$ for the NESS $\rho$ can be solved analytically for the toy model as a function of $f,\gamma$ and $\Delta$, although the complete expression is lengthy.
-Since the model was motivated by the perturbative limit $|\Delta| \gg 1$ of the full system the physically relevant part of this result is found by keeping only the lowest order terms in $\Delta^{-1}$.
+The current $\av{J} = \textrm{tr}(J\rho)$ of the NESS $\rho$ can be solved analytically for the toy model as a function of $f,\gamma$ and $\Delta$, although the complete expression is lengthy.
+Since the model was motivated by the perturbative limit $|\Delta| \gg 1$ the physically relevant part of this result is found by keeping only the lowest order terms in $\Delta^{-1}$.
 This gives